6 Tips For How to Change Clothes During a PhotoShoot

 Bring Hangers for your Clothes

 Bathrooms aren’t always clean, so it helps to hang up your clothes.
-I usually bring a spare lightstand to my sessions to serve as an improvised coat rack.
-Now, instead of laying freshly pressed clothes on top of bags, clients can hang them on my lightstand and be perfectly water, dirt, and wrinkle-free.
-You can also hang your clothes off of trees, fences, railings, etc.
+I usually bring a spare light stand to my sessions, which serves as an improvised coat rack.
+Now, instead of laying freshly pressed clothes on top of bags, clients can hang them on my light stand and be perfectly water, dirt, and wrinkle-free.
+You can also hang your clothes off trees, fences, railings, etc.

 Make a Plan!